dsal3389/greff/README.md

 I wanted an animal name, but most of them already used in pypi :(, the name pronounced `greph`

 ## what is it
-a class orianted python library to build graphql python client, just build you class in python, query them, and the library will create the instances of those classes
+`greff` creates python classes from `graphql` response.

+## what is it not
+ * doesn't check for typing, you have `pydantic` for it
+ * dataclass, although you can use the `dataclasses` syntax to create classes `greff` is for graphql and it adds graphql attributes behind the sence

 ## current stage
-in the current stage its not ready for release, the only possible this for now is to query data, but you can see the `vision` section
+in the current stage its not ready for release, it is only possible (for now) to query data

 ## vision / example
 ```py